 9. Offer Live Chat Support

 Live chat is an excellent way to find out what your customers think of your offer and to encourage them to sign up for your free trial.
 It helps make sales, too; 38% of customers made purchases just because they were able to ask questions at the right time.

 Using live chat will help you figure out what information people need to complete the signup.
 When you know that, you can tweak your marketing copy accordingly.

 It can also help you convert some of those “Potentials” to “True Evaluators” (see tip #2).

-To get started with using live chat to increase free trial signups, check out this list of the best live chat software from WPBeginner, including many cross-platform options, so you’re not limited to using them on WordPress sites.
+To get started with using live chat to increase free trial signups, check out this list of the best live chat plugins and software, including many cross-platform options, so you’re not limited to using them on WordPress sites.